OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Custom Hooks
 --------------------------------------------------------------------------------
-Custom Hooks migration strongly depend on the use case trying to solve with the hook.
+Custom Hooks migration strongly depends on your use case for the hook.
 Below there is a list of examples which represent the most common use cases.

 - Create/Remove hooks.
 Corresponds to the legacy ``ON=CREATE`` and ``ON=REMOVE`` hooks